Close Banner

 If you are a "Harry Potter" fan (OK, even if you aren't), we find the most relaxing and delicious meal in the park to be at The Three Broomsticks.
 Grab an early lunch or early dinner and eat like a wizard in a replica of an iconic "Harry Potter" setting.
 Wizarding alcoholic beverages are available for purchase in Hog's Head Pub.

 Another fun option is heading out to Universal CityWalk.
 This themed mall offers familiar and unique shopping, dining and entertainment.
-Tad loves Dark Horse Comics for all of his comic book needs.
-Lily is into the whole "crazy socks" thing, so The Los Angeles Sock Market is her haven.
-For dinner, the tadpoles are fans of Johnny Rockets.
-Leap and I prefer Jimmy Buffett's Margaritaville (#finstotheleft) or Antojitos.
-The whole frog fam is excited that the Toothsome Chocolate Emporium & Savory Feast Kitchen is now open!
+Tad loves Things From Another World for all of his comic book needs.
+Lily LOVES Hello Kitty, so the Hello Kitty and Friends Cafe and shop are always high on her list.
+For dinner, Leap and I prefer Jimmy Buffett's Margaritaville (#finstotheleft) or Antojitos.
+The whole Frog Family is excited that the Toothsome Chocolate Emporium & Savory Feast Kitchen is now open!
 We usually visit CityWalk after we've left the park for the night because CityWalk is open later than the theme park.

 Something to consider during or after your day of movie theme park thrills is catching a movie at the Universal Cinema AMC Theater.
 A dark, air-conditioned theater can be a welcome oasis for tired bodies and a fun way to close down a day.
 Bring your Universal Studios Parking ticket to the theater Box Office for a parking rebate.